 This high fat, high cholesterol, sweet treat nourishes us and connects us with history.

 Although eggnog originated among the English aristocracy, it quickly became popular on American farms of the 18th and 19th centuries — rich with farm eggs, jersey cow milk and cream, and the nutmeg and cheap rum from the Caribbean.

-For the historic dairy-free version, see the Recipe Notes version below, that derives from Puerto Rico!
+For the historic dairy-free version of Real Food Eggnog, see the recipe Notes version below, that derives from Puerto Rico!